iusx/iusx/content/about.md

   - label: "Dream to be"
     value: "F.D.S.A.T."

+hobbies:
+    - title: "bikes"
+      info: "Yes, I have a bicycle."
+      url: ""
+      img: "img/life/about/1301.jpg"
 pupus:
   - title: "The person I aspire to be"
     subtitle: "Full-stack, Design, Security, Animation, Technical-Art"